 -

-Use an Inverse Function of f Calculator Wisely: While calculators can simplify the process, it's important to understand the underlying principles.
+Use an Inverse Function of f Calculator Wisely: While calculators can simplify the process, make sure to understand the underlying principles.
 Use the calculator to check your manual calculations and to handle complex functions, but don't rely on it blindly.
 Understanding the steps will help you interpret the results and catch any errors.

 -

 Check Your Work: After finding the inverse function, verify that f(f⁻¹(x)) = x and f⁻¹(f(x)) = x for all x in the appropriate domains.
-This will ensure that you have found the correct inverse function.
+This will see to it that you have found the correct inverse function.

 -